BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 ## Costs

-### SPOT instances
+### Spot instances

-We’re running 100% of our application workloads on SPOT instances.
+We’re running 100% of our application workloads on Spot instances.

 It was easy at first: implement [spot-termination-handler](https://github.com/kube-aws/kube-spot-termination-notice-handler) and voilà.
 Indeed, but that was only the first step.